abdulfaheemaf/Deep_Learning/README.md

 ## ANN Projects
 ### Handwritten Recognition
 - Implemented an Artificial Neural Network for recognizing handwritten digits using datasets like MNIST.
-### Churn Prediction
-- Developed an ANN model to predict customer churn in a telecom company based on historical data and customer attributes.

 ## Convolutional Neural Networks (CNN)